An Analysis of Robustness of Non-Lipschitz Networks: Preliminaries and Threat Model

-\textbf{Notation.} We will use \emph{bold lower-case} letters such as $\x$ and $\y$ to represent vectors, \emph{lower-case} letters such as $x$ and $y$ to represent scalars, and \emph{calligraphy capital} letters such as $\cX$, $\cY$ and $\cD$ to represent distributions.
-Specifically, we denote by $\x\in\cX$ the sample instance, and by $y\in\cY$ the label, where $\cX\subseteq \R^{n_1}$ and $\cY$ indicate the image and label spaces, respectively.
-Denote by $F:\cX\rightarrow \R^{n_2}$ the \emph{feature embedding} which maps an instance to a high-dimensional vector in the latent space $F(\cX)$.
-It can be parameterized, e.g., by deep neural networks.
+\textit{Notation.} We will use \emph{bold lower-case} letters such as $\x$ and $\y$ to represent vectors, \emph{lower-case} letters such as $x$ and $y$ to represent scalars, and \emph{calligraphic capital} letters such as $\cX$, $\cY$ and $\cD$ to represent distributions.
+Specifically, we denote by $\x\in\cX$ a sample instance, and by $y\in\cY$ a label, where $\cX\subseteq \R^{n_1}$ and $\cY$ indicate the image and label spaces, respectively.
+Let $F:\cX\rightarrow \R^{n_2}$ be our given \emph{feature embedding} (which we assume has already been learned) that maps an instance to a high-dimensional vector in the latent space $F(\cX)$.
+It can be parameterized, for example, by deep neural networks.
 We will frequently use $\v\in\R^{n_2}$ to represent an adversarial perturbation in the feature space.
-Denote by $\dist(\cdot,\cdot)$ the distance between any two vectors in the image or feature space.
-Examples of distances include $\dist(\x_1,\x_2)=\|\x_1-\x_2\|$---the one induced by vector norm.
-We use $\bbB(\x,\tau)$ to represent a neighborhood of $\x$: $\{\x':\dist(\x,\x')\le\tau\}$ in the image or feature space.
-We will frequently denote by $\cD_{\cX}$ the distribution of instances in the input space, by $\cD_{\cX|y}$ the distribution of instances in the input space conditioned on the class $y$, by $\cD_{F(\cX)}$ the distribution of features, and by $\cD_{F(\cX)|y}$ the distribution of features conditioned on the class $y$.
+Denote by $\dist(\z,\z')$ the Euclidean distance between any two vectors $\z,\z'$ in the image or feature space, and let $\bbB(\z,\tau) = \{\z':\dist(\z,\z')\le\tau\}$ be the ball of radius $\tau$ about $\z$.
+We will use $\cD_{\cX}$ to denote the distribution of instances in the input space, $\cD_{\cX|y}$ the distribution of instances in the input space conditioned on the class $y$, $\cD_{F(\cX)}$ the distribution of instances in feature space, and $\cD_{F(\cX)|y}$ the distribution of instances in feature space conditioned on the class $y$.
+Finally, we will typically use $(\x_1,y_1),...,(\x_m,y_m)$ to denote a given set of $m$ labeled training examples.